pgherveou/squid/README.md

 $ sq -d
 ```

 this will

-- start your server
+- start your server script
-- recompile your files as soon as they change and emit a growl notification**
+- live recompile your files and emit a growl notification**
 - restart your server when a file change inside /lib (server script directory by convention)

-You can also combine it to a tool like live-reload to auto refresh your browser when client files are updated
+You can also combine it to a tool like [liveReload] [1] to auto refresh your browser when client files are updated

 **If you want to enable growl notification, install [growl] [2] and [growlNotify] [3]